cjacker/opensource-toolchain-csm32rv20/README.md

 ISP programming depends on a close-source software written in dotNet, currently not work on Linux.

-CJLink support is by a privated forked OpenOCD with their own changes to add cjlink interface and csm flash driver, but not open source. it have only a windows binary released, also not work on Linux.
+CJLink support is by a privated forked OpenOCD with their own changes to add cjlink interface and csm flash driver, but not open source. it have only a windows binary released, also not work on Linux. **This violated GPL license that OpenOCD followed.**

-It's lucky that upstream also provide a JFlashloader, here I have to use **JLink with upstream JFlash support** although I don't like it.
+It's lucky that upstream also provide a JFlashloader, and I have to use **JLink with upstream JFlash support** although I don't like it.

-In [this seperate firmware library repo](https://github.com/cjacker/csm32rv20_firmware_library), I already integrated JLink programming support for it. before use JLink programming, you should have JLink utilities installed first, download it from SEGGER and install it.
+In [this seperate firmware library repo](https://github.com/cjacker/csm32rv20_firmware_library), I already integrated JLink programming support for it. before using JLink, you should have JLink utilities installed first, download it from SEGGER and install it.

 There are something need to explain: